How to Install Google Antigravity on Ubuntu (26.04, 24.04, 22.04)

 N: Unable to locate package antigravity

-This output confirms the package is no longer available from any configured repository.
+This confirms the package is no longer available from any configured repository.

 Remove User Data

-The following commands permanently delete your Google Antigravity settings, projects, and cached data.
-Therefore, if you want to preserve your configuration for future reinstallation, back up these directories first: cp -r ~/.config/Antigravity ~/antigravity-backup.
+The following command permanently deletes your Google Antigravity settings, extensions, keybindings, and cached data.
+To preserve your configuration for future reinstallation, back up the directory first: cp -r ~/.antigravity ~/antigravity-backup

 Closing Thoughts

-Google Antigravity introduces a new approach to development by combining an AI-powered editor with autonomous agents that can plan, execute, and verify tasks across your development environment.
-In summary, this guide covered installing Antigravity from Google’s official APT repository, which provides direct upstream packages and integrates with Ubuntu’s standard update workflow.
-As a result, your Ubuntu system now has a complete agentic development environment ready for building applications.
+Google Antigravity brings an agent-first approach to software development, combining a VS Code-based editor with autonomous agents that can plan, execute, and verify tasks across your development environment.
+This guide covered installing Antigravity from Google’s official APT repository, which provides direct upstream packages and integrates with Ubuntu’s standard update workflow.
 For a complete development setup, consider installing Git for version control or Node.js for JavaScript development.
-Additionally, configure unattended upgrades to keep your system secure.
+You might also explore Visual Studio Code if you want to compare the base editor experience.
+To keep your system secure, configure unattended upgrades for automatic security patches.

 Official Resources